Monorail Resort

 Is Grand Floridian the best resort for Magic Kingdom?

 It's excellent — monorail, boat, and walking options.
-Contemporary has a shorter walking path, making it slightly better for pure convenience.
-Grand Floridian's covered walkway is a nice middle ground.
+Contemporary has a shorter walking path (5-8 min vs. 12-18), making it slightly better for pure convenience.
+Grand Floridian's three-mode setup is the most flexible because the boat ride home is the fastest of any monorail-resort return.

 Can I walk to Magic Kingdom in the rain?